p2k3m/InfiniteRails/docs/portals-of-dimension-spec-audit-2026-03.md

 ## Render Pipeline and World Generation
-- `SimpleExperience.setupScene()` assembles the orthographic camera, hemisphere ambient light, directional sunlight, and renderer while the sandbox boot log announces `Scene populated` so regressions are easy to spot.
+- `SimpleExperience.setupScene()` assembles the orthographic camera, hemisphere ambient light, directional sunlight, and renderer while the sandbox boot log announces `Scene population check fired — validate terrain, rails, portals, mobs, and chests render correctly.
+Re-run asset bootstrap if visuals are missing.` so regressions are easy to spot.
 - `SimpleExperience.buildTerrain()` fills the 64×64 grid (4,096 voxels) using
-  cached geometries and reports `World generated: ${columnCount} voxels` to confirm the procedural terrain is present every session.
+  cached geometries and reports `World generation summary — ${columnCount} columns created.
+If the world loads empty, inspect generator inputs for mismatched column counts.` to confirm the procedural terrain is present every session.

 ## Player Perspective and Controls
-- `SimpleExperience.loadPlayerCharacter()` loads the Steve GLTF, falls back to a stylised cube when the asset is unavailable, attaches the camera to the head bone for first-person play, and emits `Steve visible in scene` console events for verification.
+- `SimpleExperience.loadPlayerCharacter()` loads the Steve GLTF, falls back to a stylised cube when the asset is unavailable, attaches the camera to the head bone for first-person play, and emits `Avatar visibility confirmed — verify animation rig initialises correctly if the player appears static.` console events for verification.
 - Pointer lock, WASD handling, joystick input, and raycast-driven mining all live inside `handleMouseMove`, `handleKeyDown`, `updateMovement`, and related